-What must not be forgotten in an industry where new manufacturing technology delivered through robotics, automotion, Industry 4.0 and Artificial Intelligence is so often described as the definitive future is the place of small and mid-market suppliers.
+What must not be forgotten in an industry where new manufacturing technology delivered through robotics, automation, Industry 4.0 and Artificial Intelligence is so often described as the definitive future is the place of small and mid-market suppliers.

 This vision is dubbed the ‘Industry Renaissance’.
-Dassault has produced a video which encapsulates the idea of this renaissance
+Dassault has produced a video which encapsulates the idea of this renaissance:

 ‘In the Age of Industry Renaissance it is time to empower the workforce of the future’